May 5th - 7th at Camp Brule

 A registration from for new Candidates is available here.
 A letter to new Candidates from the Chief and a Packing List are also available.

-Our 2014 Fall Fellowship Weekend will be held October 24-26th at Camp Gorton the weekend following the Jamborama.
+Our 2017 Fall Fellowship Weekend will be held October 13th - 15th at Camp Gorton.
 This fun filled weekend will provide scouts with oportunities to learn more about the Order, enjoy the fellowship of other arrowmen, play some unusual games, and even provide some physical activiity for those interested.
-Elections for 2015 Lodge Officers will also occur at this event at 3PM.
+Elections for 2018 Lodge Officers will also occur at this event at 3PM.
 If you are interested in running for a lodge office you mush complete the Leadership Intent Declaration form that can be found by clicking here.

-Online registration is avalible here.
-A printed registration and information form can be downloaded here.
+Online registration is available here.
+A printed registration and information form will be releasd soon!

 The Order of the Arrow - Scouting’s National Honor Society

 For over 100 years, the Order of the Arrow (OA) has recognized Scouts and Scouters who best exemplify the Scout Oath and Law in their daily lives.
 This recognition provides encouragement for others to live these ideals as well.
 Arrowmen are known for maintaining camping traditions and spirit, promoting year-round and long-term resident camping, developing leaders, and providing cheerful service to others.
 OA service, activities, adventures, and training for youth and adults are models of quality leadership development and programming that enrich, support, and help to extend Scouting to America's youth.

 The mission of the Order of the Arrow is to fulfill its purpose as an integral part of the Boy Scouts of America through positive youth leadership under the guidance of selected capable adults.

 As Scouting’s National Honor Society, our purpose is to:

 - Recognize those who best exemplify the Scout Oath and Law in their daily lives and through that recognition cause others to conduct themselves in a way that warrants similar recognition.